coinbase/smart-wallet-permissions/docs/diagrams/offchain/prepareCalls+sendCalls.md

-## Prepare Calls Hash and Send Signed Calls
+## Prepare Calls and Send Pre-Signed Calls

 General flow for sending user operations with a Wallet Server.
 Supports server signers and our own Wallet A (see [sendCalls+permissionsContext](./sendCalls+permissionsContext.md)).